Start Here

 Where to Start

-“The Bridge Can Be Fixed” — An extended metaphor that makes structural thinking immediately accessible.
-Shows you how absurd our current system is and what real alternatives look like.
+“The Bridge Can Be Fixed” — An extended metaphor showing how absurd our current system is and what real alternatives look like.
+Makes structural thinking immediately accessible.

 “The Villain Trap” — Why we focus on individual villains instead of systemic problems, and why that keeps us stuck in learned helplessness.
 Our most popular piece.